Discover more from Kaloh’s Newsletter

 The answer is a handful of projects have been published since mid-2022.
 The open fxhash platform has been the home for these experimentations, as anyone can release a collection by following their coding guidelines.

-Here are 7 generative collections that have different levels of artificial intelligence involvement.
+Here are 7 generative art code examples that have different levels of artificial intelligence involvement, and they can help you understand how to use chatgpt for art.

 An artwork co-created by Chris Wallace and GPT-4 exploring the relationship between the geometric shapes and the rain, highlighting the intersection of mathematical precision and organic fluidity.